Skip to main content

 (a)Restricted Stock Compensation(RS)

 In principle, restricted stocks are granted each fiscal year in a certain number according to the role of each officer, etc. of the Company or one of its subsidiaries.
 For the purpose of promoting shareholdings by directors and employees and enhancing the sharing of value with shareholders, the transfer restriction period shall be from the date of allotment until the retirement of an officer or subsidiary of the Company, and the transfer restriction will be lifted when the officer or other member of the Company or a subsidiary of the Company retires.
-During the transfer restriction period, the shares will be managed in dedicated accounts opened by the applicable officers and directors at securities firms so that they cannot be transferred, pledged on, or otherwise disposed of during the transfer restriction period.

 (b)Performance-linked Stock Compensation (PSU)